-This is a living document that will be revisited and updated when new information is available and at least every six months.
+This is a living document that will be revisited and updated when new information is available.
 We assume a basic level of understanding of marine chemistry in the document and provide resources for review in the appendix.

 Table of Contents